JackelLab/CorsaOBDGauge/README.md

 With this information, I was finally able to get access to the data from the car.

-I built a PCB with an ESP32 as the main processor as it has Bluetooth builtin, an LCD from ebay with 160 x 80 pixels
+I built a PCB with an ESP32-WROVER-IE as the main processor as it has Bluetooth builtin, a 0.96" LCD from ebay with 160 x 80 pixel 65k colours.

+The features I've added so far are:

+SOC        - Battery state of charge.
+I've used the non calibrated version, I don't know what the differences are.

+SOH        - Battery state of health.
+This only shows after the unit has setup and checked communications with the OBD adaptor and car.

+SOC Delta  - State of charge change.
+This shows to SOC change since the unit was powered up, ideal for tracking how much battery has been used for a journey or how much battery has been added while charging.

+Temperature - Battery temperature.

+Speed       - Shows the speed in 100th of MPH which can be re-calibrated if measured against a GPS speedo.

+Voltage     - OBD 12V battery voltage.
+Measured at the OBD adaptor.

+Est. Range  - Estimated range based on speed and battery percentage used over the last minute and 5 minutes.

+There is a reed switch to change what information is being shown

 WIP....